Bookkeeping Tips for Not-for-Profit Organizations

-As a not for profit organization you have a mandate to achieve certain goals.
+As a not-for-profit organization you have a mandate to achieve certain goals.
 The money that is available to your not-for-profit organization is essential for reaching the goals, and a quality bookkeeping system is essential to keep track of and manage that money.
-Since the funds are such an essential part of keeping your organization running, it is essential that certain accounting factors are considered carefully.
+Since the funds are such an essential part of keeping your organization running, it is essential that certain not-for-profit accounting factors are considered carefully.

 In Ontario, not-for-profit organizations are required to keep three different journals for recording financial information:

 - A receipts journal

 All not-for-profit organizations should have a current account that issues prenumbered cheques.
 This account should have a minimum of two signing officers designated when opening the account.
 Both signing officers will have equal responsibility for the organizations funds.
 All financial transactions for the organization should go through the bank account.
 Cash should never be sued to directly pay a bill.
 Accounts should be reconciled monthly.

 A financial statement will need to be prepared at the end of each financial year.
 You may also create financial statements throughout the year to monitor your budget.
 The following financial statements should be prepared:

 - Income and Expense Statement